SumoLogic/sumologic-documentation/docs/contribution/templates/template-partner-app.md

 ### Collection step n.
 Step Description

 ## Install the "AppName" App and View the Dashboards
-This page has instructions for installing the Sumo App for "AppName" and descriptions of each of the app dashboards.
+This section has instructions for installing the Sumo App for "AppName" and descriptions of each of the app dashboards.

 ## Install the Sumo Logic App
 Now that you have set up collection, install the Sumo Logic App for Salesforce to use the preconfigured searches and Dashboards that provide insight into your data.